Work out Your Own Salvation

 You are “freed from sin” already, says the apostle.
 So, it is now possible for you to choose not to sin.

-It may be, dear Christian, that you have not yet found it within yourself to believe that your old nature is dead—and so you dare not reckon it to be dead (see Romans 6.11).
+•It may be, dear Christian, that you have not yet found it within yourself to believe that your old nature is dead—and so you dare not reckon it to be dead (see Romans 6:11; Colossians 3:1-10).

-Therefore, you continue to live under the delusion that your old fallen, corrupt nature is you—and is still a controlling slavemaster over you (for if you are a Christian, then it is a delusion to think that your are dominated by your corrupt natrure).
+So, you continue to fear that your old fallen, corrupt nature is still you—and that is still a controlling slavemaster over you.
+But if you are a Christian, then it is a wrong to think of yourself as still dominated by your corrupt natrure.
 Are you worried that you will never make any progress in bearing spiritual fruit?

 But this does not change the fact: if you really are a Christian, then your “old man” has been crucified with Christ.
-When the Lord Jesus Christ sent the Holy Spirit to regenerate you, the domination of your old man was broken—crucified.
+This not only in the “high court of heaven” in God’s verdict upon the Christian as not guilty of their sins because the Lord Jesus Christ has died for their sins in their place two millennia ago—but when Christ sent the Holy Spirit to regenerate you, the domination of your old man was broken—it has been, as it were, crucified.

 But it is your responsibility to use your God-given ability.